Please note: These MP3s take a lot of memory.

 This is a saga put to music.
 A mosquito prevents him from sleeping.
 He finally rushes out of bed, wields the fly swat around, then goes confidently back to bed.
 The only problem, instead of one mosquito, now there are - two.
 This is 1.7 magabytes.
 Click here for Mosquito Serenade.

 It is a wonderful feeling to sit at the console of a grand organ and be in charge of all the dynamics from the tiniest and sweetest solo pipe to the whole power of all the stops.
-This piece, the Fantasie in F goes back to a series of pieces for grand organ composed in the late 1950s.
+This Fantasie in F goes back to a series of pieces for grand organ I composed in the late 1950s.
 It takes even more memory, 4.7 Mbyts, and its duration is eight minutes.

 In many years as a telephone counsellor, one of the saddest calls from a client inspired me to write this piece.
 I simply called it Tears.
 This one is over 5 minutes long and takes 3.2 Mbytes to download.